 - arrange to have the contributions deducted from your pay through your payroll office.
 To do this, download the appropriate salary sacrifice form.
 A fee of $44 is charged by your employer for commencing or changing salary sacrifice arrangement through your payroll office.

 - use a salary sacrifice provider who will handle everything for you, subject to their fees and charges.
 You can find out more from the Office of the Commissioner for Public Sector Employment.

 Things to note

-If you salary sacrifice into Triple S, you’re not automatically eligible for the two Standard units of Triple S Death and TPD Insurance.
+If you salary sacrifice into Triple S, you’re not automatically eligible for the three Standard units of Triple S Death and TPD Insurance.
 You remain covered by your Pension Scheme insurance, however, you can top it up by purchasing additional voluntary Death and TPD Insurance through Triple S.